 Castlevania is one of the most iconic names in video games, so to honor the long-running, vampire-ridden series, we decided to put together a guide to the best Castlevania games of all time.

-It’s hard to talk about Castlevania without mentioning Symphony of the Night.
-As the directorial debut for Koji Igarashi, Symphony of the Night has become a defining title in the Castlevania series, ditching the more linear gameplay of previous titles in favor of Super Metroid-style exploration.
+It’s hard to talk about Castlevania without mentioning one of the best PS1 games, Symphony of the Night.
+As the directorial debut for Koji Igarashi, Symphony of the Night has become a defining title in the Castlevania series, ditching the more linear gameplay of previous titles in favor of Super Metroid-style exploration — making it a solid Metroidvania game.

 Symphony of the Night isn’t just the best Castlevania game, but one of the best games ever released.
 Instead of focusing on subpar 3D visuals like most other PlayStation titles at the time, Symphony of the Night perfected 2D platforming, offering a much-needed change of pace for the series as a whole.